 Addresses legacy contaminants and contaminants in fish and health risks related to fish consumption, and cultural and traditional uses.
-Support Disadvantaged Communities and Tribes' efforts to collect toxic site and fish consumption data and to implement projects to mitigate health impacts.
+Support underserved and disadvantaged communities and Tribes' efforts to collect toxic site and fish consumption data and to implement projects to mitigate health impacts.